cakephp/docs/en/core-libraries/collections.rst

 .. php:method:: median($matcher = null)

-Calculate the median value of the set of elements.
+Calculate the median value of a set of elements.
 Optionally provide a matcher path, or function to extract values to generate the median for::

     $items = [